yokolet/pastoral-valleys/README.md

 # How to use

-The app has three features:
+The app has four features:

-1. move a pin
+1. choose an area
+2. show crimes
-2. filter the crimes
+3. filter crimes by category
-3. show details of each crime
+4. show details of each crime

-## Moving a pin to other areas

-The pin on the center is draggable.
-When the pin is moved, the app gets new data around the pin's position.
-The data is limited to City of Raleigh provides.
+## Choosing an area

+A list of areas shows up when hamburger icon on the top left gets clicked.
+Click this icon and see what pin points what area.

+## Showing crimes in the area

+Click the pin, which triggers to making a request to City of Raleigh Open Data API.

 ## Filtering the crimes

-The dropdown menu (hamburger icon) has choices to show only one category.
+The filter dropdown menu (in the left side pane) has choices to show only one category.
-When one of them is clicked, the map shows only chosen category markers.
+When one of them is clicked, the map shows markers of a chosen category.

 ## Showing details

-Each marker is clickable.
+Each crime marker is clickable.
 When the marker is clicked, it shows the details of the crime.

 # Files